 What do I need to KNOW before joining the Faith Sharing team?

 Joining an SOS Travel Team involves a number of personal responsibilities and commitments.
 To learn more about these, visit General Travel Information section for details.

-To join a Medical team, first please review the General Travel Information section to obtain pertinent details before submitting a SOS Pre-Application Form.
+To join the Medical Team, first please review the General Travel Information section to obtain pertinent details before submitting a SOS Pre-Application Form.
 Applicants are placed on a Preliminary Team Roster and will be contacted to set up an interview.

 There are approximately four to five Mandatory Team Formation meetings held usually on Sundays at Houston, TX, locations.
 Meetings are for:

-• coveri the "nuts and bolts" of the trip such as packing lists, safety protocols, airport logistics etc.
+• Covering the "nuts and bolts" of the trip such as packing lists, safety protocols, airport logistics etc.